amazon-archives/amazon-cognito-identity-js/README.md

     });
 </pre>

-**Use case 3.** Resending a confirmation code via SMS for confirming registration.
+**Use case 3.** Resending a confirmation code via SMS for confirming registration for a unauthenticated user.

 <pre class="prettyprint">
     cognitoUser.resendConfirmationCode(function(err, result) {